sashreek1/self-driving-car/README.md

 # self-driving-car
-A python script to drive a self-driven car using opencv
+A python script to run a self-driven car using opencv